 Consider hardware and software "solutions" that enable more centralized control of the retention process.
 Some of these will even image hard drives remotely to permit a "snapshot" to be taken of each user's hard drive during off hours.
 If it sounds a bit Big Brother, it is.
-But better Big Brother than O Brother, Where art Thou?
+But better Big Brother than Brother, can you spare a dime?